ghourigeeks/pinterest-api/README.md

 the code was changed in the url or in the code file we give static code thats i copy from the pinterest url

-but then i send another request so code was changed
+but then i send another request so code was changed thats why error comes in

 ![image](https://user-images.githubusercontent.com/97091625/176039443-76fa8828-0627-445d-8337-36e828036f24.png)